fredRos/RunStatistics.jl/README.md

 Where `X` is a vector containing the observations, and `μ` and `σ2` are their mean and variance.

-If the ovservations don't all have the same mean and variance, use:
+If the obvservations don't all have the same mean and variance, use:

 ```Julia
 Tobs = tobs(X::AbstractArray, μ::AbstractArray, σ2::AbstractArray)